saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 RTime2Shine
 12/7/19

-## Section 1: Introduction (includes introduction and exploratory data analysis)
+## Section 1: Introduction

-### Motivaton
+### Motivation

-As technology has become increasingly prevalent around the world, there has been a change in the consumption of media.
+As technology has become increasingly prevalent around the world, there has been changes in the consumption of media.
 One of these ways is via the purchase of applications (apps) for various smartphones and other devices.
 Several technology companies, including Apple and Google, run virtual stores for these apps in which a person can download an app for